 5. Download the new version of the product and extract it into the UpdatedPackage folder, ensuring a fresh and clean update.

 It’s best to avoid making modifications to the pack by yourself.
-If you need to make some changes then I recommend inheriting classes/materials and overriding functions.
+If you need to make changes, I recommend inheriting classes/materials and overriding functions.
 Store child classes and custom material instances outside the pack folder.
-If you need some small trivial modification that could improve usability then you can let me know we will figure out some solution and maybe put it into the next update.
+If you need minor trivial modifications that could improve usability, you can let me know.
+We will figure out some solution and maybe put it into the next update.

-In case of any problem contact me using the support email imaginaryblend@gmail.com.
+In case of any problem, contact me using the support email at imaginaryblend@gmail.com.

 Imaginary Blend Refund Policy – Terms and Conditions